scottmuangsrichan/scottmuangsrichan/README.md

 MySQL DB on AWS

 INTENTIONS ( Goals ):
+Software dev skillset:
 Build a CRUD app with a GO backend & a vanilla JS frontend.
  - Ideally I would like to focus on building with what is available in a given language.
  - This should give me an idea of how GO works.
 Plus its good for me to work with VanillaJS

+Business:
+Get current MVPs out to market before the end of the year.

 Socials down below:
 - Instagram: https://www.instagram.com/scottmuangsrichan/